Key Takeaways

 Adding the five schema types covered in this guide takes a few hours of work.
 The impact is permanent.
 Every time an AI system crawls your site from that point forward, it gets clean structured data instead of unstructured HTML.

-Schema markup is not the only factor in AI visibility.
+Schema markup is not the only factor in AI visibility for local businesses.
 Directory listings, Google Business Profile optimization, and review strategy all matter too.
 But schema is the piece most local businesses are missing entirely.
 If you have not added it yet, that is the gap between your website having good content and AI actually being able to use it.

 Frequently Asked Questions

-Does schema markup affect how my website looks?
+Does schema markup change how my website looks to visitors?

-No. Schema markup is invisible to visitors.
-It lives in the HTML code behind your pages.
-Your website will look exactly the same before and after adding schema.
-The only difference is that AI systems and search engines can now read your business data in a structured format instead of guessing from unstructured text.
+No. Schema markup is invisible to visitors because it lives in the HTML code behind your pages, usually inside a JSON-LD script tag.
+Your website looks exactly the same before and after adding it.
+The only difference is that AI systems and search engines can now read your business data in a structured format instead of trying to guess from unstructured text.

 Can I add schema markup myself or do I need a developer?